 The general principles for referral are the same in all settings.
 However, referral pathways will depend on the setting and the access to services available in the area.
 Telehealth is increasingly providing a broader access to services.
-Whatever pathway is chosen, there is a need for documentation, coordinated care and interprofessional communication as well as clear communication with the woman and her significant other.
+Whatever pathway is chosen, there is a need for documentation, coordinated care and inter-professional communication as well as clear communication with the woman and her significant other.

 Consideration needs to be given to the urgency of the referral, particularly when women have severe symptoms or suicidal thinking.
-Women with severe mental health conditions may need to be referred directly to the local mental health team for urgent assessment or even scheduled to the local psychiatric facility.
+Women with severe mental health conditions may need to be referred directly to the local mental health team for urgent assessment or may even require involuntary treatment at a local psychiatric facility.

 In rural and remote settings, mental health services may not be locally available and waiting times can be long.
 In such cases, advice may need to be sought from a GP, visiting psychiatrist, telehealth or mental health support line (e.g. those provided by non-government organisations).

-For women from Aboriginal and Torres Strait Islander or migrant and refugee populations, involvement of a culturally appropriate worker (e.g. Aboriginal and Torres Strait Islander health worker, cultural liaison officer, interpreter) is advisable.
+For Aboriginal and/or Torres Strait Islander women, involvement of a culturally appropriate worker (e.g. Aboriginal and/or Torres Strait Islander health worker) is advisable.